KosmaPrzyjemski/human_machine_dialogue/README.md

 ### Testing
 To make a reservation via a conversation agent, run the command "ot_vxml_interpreter.exe X/gestion_agenda_v2.vxml.vxml" in the terminal (where X is a pathway to the folder).

+### Future changes
+A version 3 of the conversation agent will be available soon.